 Lloret is home to one of the largest water parks in Spain - Water World offers family tickets for € 85.

 The visually impressive Gran Casino Costa Brava offers night time entertainment with slot machines, poker, blackjack, shows, a cocktail bar and on-site snacks and restaurant.

-The resort of Palamos is favoured by the Spanish, but is highly recommended as one of the best "authentically Spanish" resorts.
-Palamos retains much of its traditional Spanish charm, and is noticeably less developed than many of the Costa Brava resorts.
-Don't expect rows of bars and restaurants selling English breakfasts and fish and chips.
-The town has a huge sandy beach which is ideal for children.
+The resort of Palamos is favoured by the Spanish but is highly recommended as an "authentically Spanish" resorts.
+Palamos is noticeably less developed than many of the surrounding resorts so don't expect rows of bars and restaurants selling English breakfasts and fish and chips although the marina offers plenty of fresh seafood restuarants with freshly caught fish.

 Platja d'Aro is also one of the most popular destinations for young people on holiday in the Costa Brava largely due to the vibrant nightlife and accessibility to some of the Costa Brava's most popular water and theme parks.
+The resort is also renowned for shopping, with plenty of mid-price designer clothing stores including Desigual, Mango and Stradivarius.
 Aquadiver located on the C-31 just outside Platja d'Aro is one of the largest water parks on the Costa Brava.

-The town attracts mainly Spanish holiday visitors, and like Palamos is less frequented by English holidaymakers.
+The town attracts mainly Spanish holiday visitors, and as with neighbouring resort Palamos is mainly frequented by Spanish holiday makers.
 The town beach stretches for 2km and Cala de Sa Conca past the Port d'Aro marina also has a large beach.
 The old town of Castell d'Aro is a few kilometres in land from the resort and the restored castle which is home to a doll museum.

 In October, Platja d'Aro holds an annual beer festival, where many local beers from the Costa Brava region can be sampled.